nixworks/public/news/2008/07/16/index.md

 ##### Ben Bernanke
 ### [ Ben Bernanke, the Chairman of the Federal Reserve, assures the United States House of Representatives Financial Services Committee that giant mortgage companies Fannie Mae and Freddie Mac are in "no danger of failing." ](/news/2008/07/16/ben-bernanke-the-chairman-of-the-federal-reserve-assures-the-united-states-house-of-representatives-financial-services-committee-that-gia.md)
-_Context: Freddie Mac, Financial Services Committee, United States House of Representatives, Ben Bernanke, Fannie Mae, Federal Reserve_
+_Context: United States House of Representatives, Freddie Mac, Financial Services Committee, Federal Reserve, Ben Bernanke, Fannie Mae_

 ##### Malta
 ### [ A large transport strike enters into its third day on the island of Malta, bringing the island to a halt with the blockage of several roads.
 Bus drivers even attempted to break into the Prime Minister's office. ](/news/2008/07/16/a-large-transport-strike-enters-into-its-third-day-on-the-island-of-malta-bringing-the-island-to-a-halt-with-the-blockage-of-several-roads.md)